 3. The Appeals Committee

 a.
-The Chairperson of the COC shall appoint three disinterested COC members to the Appeals Committee, which will meet monthly as needed to consider appeals.
+The COC Chair shall appoint three disinterested COC members to the Appeals Committee, which will meet monthly as needed to consider appeals.
 Members of the Appeals Committee may be replaced at the discretion of the COC Chairperson.

 b.
 The Appeals Committee will review and consider a properly filed appeal during its next most convenient regularly scheduled monthly meeting.
 The Appeals Committee will be given adequate time to review Appellant’s submission before considering the appeal.